 - Sziget annual music festival, as also mentioned in my earlier post about traveling for music.

 For a trip out of Budapest, you may want to rent a car.
 I would recommend Sunny Cars, I always use them myself, because they offer great coverage and service for a very fair price.
 It’s all-inclusive car rental so you never get any unpleasant surprises when you pick up or drop off a car.

 Budapest is also a great location to explore more beautiful and exciting cities in Eastern Europe, such as Bratislava (2h), Vienna (2.5h), Brno (3h), Prague (5h) and Krakow (5.5h).
 You can travel between these cities by car, train or bus.

 Budapest vs. Prague

 Some people asked me whether to go to Budapest or Prague.
 I would say: both, if you have the time.
 If not, I would chose Prague, but that’s very personal.
 Prague has a special place in my heart and I have friends there so the evenings are never dull.
 Honestly speaking, Budapest is less touristy than Prague.
 And as you can read in this blog post, Budapest definitely has a lot of charm and lots of interesting sights to see.
 So if you get the chance, visit Budapest!!
 (Before it gets discovered by mass tourism.)

 This mobile friendly map includes most things mentioned in this article and more!
 It is smartphone friendly; you can use it easily via Google Maps.
 Click on the top left icon to open the menu.
 To customize the map to your interests, simply (un)select categories.
 Via Google Drive you can copy it to your folder of My Google Maps.

 Explore Central & Eastern Europe

 Are you a Budapest first-timer?
 Do you have any Budapest tips to add?
+What did you like most about Budapest?
 Please feel free to post a comment or question below!